open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >
 > Since the coin is unbiased, each of these has the same probability of
 > occurring.
 We can now count sequences to find the number of
-> possibilities of a particular number of heads,  $H $
+> possibilities of a particular number of heads,  $\text{H} $
-> , before a tail in 4
+> , before a tail
-> coin tosses and thus obtain the corresponding probabilities as:
+> in 4 coin tosses and thus obtain the corresponding probabilities as:
 >
 > $$\begin{array}{c r}
 > \hline